DS-jr/DS-jr.github.io/README.md

 ## Welcome to GitHub Pages

+- (Woody Allen)   “80 percent of success is showing up."
+- What causes Burnout?  ==  Usually, it's a combination of unrealistic expectations of our capacity and an inability to set healthy boundaries (to say NO).

 You can use the [editor on GitHub](https://github.com/DS-jr/ds-jr.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.